tum-cit-pl/precision-recovery-mixed-flowsens-benchmarks/rq1-3-benchmarks/README.md

 ### Option B

-Run `./run-sv-comp.rb --pin --clean --reduced > svcomp-raw.txt 2> progress.txt`
+From this directory, run `./run-sv-comp.rb --pin --clean --reduced > svcomp-raw.txt 2> progress.txt`

+**Expected Runtime**: Around 25min

+If you want to keep track of the progress you can open an additional terminal `tail -f progress.text`.

 ### Option C

-Run `./run-sv-comp.rb --pin --clean -j 40 > svcomp-raw.txt 2> progress.txt`
+From this directory, run `./run-sv-comp.rb --pin --clean -j 40 > svcomp-raw.txt 2> progress.txt`

+The `-j` parameter provides the number of concurrent runs to execute.

+(The runtime here is on the magnitude of days with N=48 cores)

-## Producing the plots
+##  Step 2: Producing the plots

 (For **Option A:** pass `--paper` as an additional argument to the scripts)